Vidit210333/Agentic_AI_Financial_Analysis/README.md

 - Investment strategy recommendations
 - Interactive charts and visualizations

+## StreamLit Application

-2. Enter a stock symbol (e.g., AAPL for Apple Inc.) in the input field.
+1. Enter a stock symbol (e.g., AAPL for Apple Inc.) in the input field.

-3. Click "Analyze Stock" to generate a comprehensive analysis report.
+2. Click "Analyze Stock" to generate a comprehensive analysis report.

 The application will display:
 - Technical analysis insights